I get this question a lot.

 At the end of the day, whatever definition we have of relapse is pointless, because it has nothing to do with developing Healthy Coping Mechanisms.

-As I state on NeverFap Deluxe, anything which doesn’t help you develop Healthy Coping Mechanisms is an Unhealthy Coping Mechanisms, and this is no different.
+As I state on NeverFap Deluxe, anything which doesn’t help you develop Healthy Coping Mechanisms is in fact an Unhealthy Coping Mechanism, and the same reasoning applies here.